bocchilorenzo/ntscraper/README.md

 # Unofficial Nitter scraper

+## Note

+Twitter has recently made some changes which affected every third party Twitter client, including Nitter.
+As a result, most Nitter instances have shut down or will shut down shortly.
+Even local instances are affected by this, so you may not be able to scrape as many tweets as expected, if at all.

+## The scraper

 This is a simple library to scrape Nitter instances for tweets.
 It can:

 - search and scrape tweets with a certain term